-'''

-All right, what was he trying to do with the gun as you

--- we'll move over here -- you grabbed ahold of it.

-I started down -- he kept pulling back and squeezing on

-the trigger.

-Squeezing on the trigger, and pulling back?

-Yes sir.

-Wrench it from my hand like you did.

-Like so (demonstrating).

-Now, was that a minute or a second, or seconds, in that

-taking the gun, how long would you say it took you to get the

-gun away from him?

-A very short period of time, very short period of time.

-Now, as you pulled it down, he was trying to push it

-back toward Oswald?

-That's right.

-A

-And was he squeezing on the trigger?

-'''
+Q All right, what was he trying to do with the gun as you We e'll move over here you grabbed ahold of it.
+A I started down he kept pulling back and squeezing on the t trigger.
+Q Squeezing on the trigger, and pulling back?
+A Yes sir.
+Q Wrench it from my hand like you did.
+A Like so (demonstrating).
+Q Now, was that a minute or a second, or seconds, in that taki ng the gun, how long would you say it took you to get the gun away from him?
+A A very short period of time, very short period of time.
+Q Now, as you pulled it down, he was trying to push it back toward Oswald?
+A That's right.
+Q And was he squeezing on the trigger?

 Little doubt likely existed in Kilgallen's mind regarding the shooting of Oswald by Ruby.

 This testimony, however, may have interested her regarding Oswald's apparent intention to continuing shooting JFK's alleged assasination more than once.